 The results of certain medical tests may also be affected by barbiturates, so it is important for people who take them to inform the attending health care professional before any tests are performed.

 - Pregnancy – Barbiturates increase the risk of prolonged labor and birth defects.
-The newborn may also suffer from the effects of withdrawal.
+The newborn may also suffer from barbiturates withdrawal symptoms.
 If a pregnant woman is ever faced with the decision to take barbiturates due to certain serious or life-threatening conditions, she must be made aware of all the benefits and risks involved in order to make an informed decision.

 - Breastfeeding – Nursing babies may suffer from slow heartbeat, breathing problems and drowsiness from barbiturates taken by their mother.
 Nursing mothers should first consult with their physician before taking barbiturates.